1. Overview

 Hypotheses

-Showing the EDU content and disclosures on the same screen would make the overall flow seem less cumbersome
+EDU content and disclosures on the same screen would make the flow less cumbersome, but possibly overwhelming

 Impact